Demkeys/VirtualFileSystem/README.md

 ![](https://github.com/Demkeys/VirtualFileSystem/blob/main/VFS_Screenshot.png)

-_NOTE: This repo only contains the csharp code files from the VFS package.
-This is meant to be used as a scripting reference.
+_NOTE: This repo is only for scripting reference.
+It only contains the csharp code files from the VFS package.
 This is not the whole VFS package.
-There are other files from the VFS package (*.unity, *.mat, *.prefab, etc.) that are not present in this repo, but will be present in the VFS package.
+The VFS package contains other files (*.unity, *.mat, *.prefab, etc.).
 To download the whole VFS package visit the Releases page._

 There will be a Wiki for the documentation but for now, the documentation can be found on the [Manual](https://github.com/Demkeys/VirtualFileSystem/blob/main/Manual.md) page.